 - Students who discontinue their course lose their status as registered students of the University.
 To resume studies at a later date, students must re-apply for the intended course as per the university's application process, applicable at that time.

 Please note: Courses offered by the faculty are revised periodically and cannot be guaranteed of the availability for the same degree.

 Students wishing to discontinue their course after the census dates, will incur a Higher Education Contribution or course fees liability for the semester.

-However, under exceptional circumstances and supported by documentation, the faculty may grant ‘Discontinued-not to count as failure against the relevant units.
-All request for discontinue not to count as failure can be submitted in writing (no application form required) via email to:
+However, under exceptional circumstances and supported by documentation, the Faculty may grant 'Discontinued not to count as failure' against the relevant units.
+All requests for (DC) Discontinue not to count as failure results are submitted in writing (no application form) via email to

 Student submissions should contain a comprehensive statement of their claim for DC results, including details that demonstrate;

 - applicant was not able to complete the unit of study for unforeseeable reasons

 - circumstances beyond applicant’s control prevented withdrawing from/ discontinuing the unit by the seventh week of semester

 - circumstances beyond applicant’s control prevented using the Faculty’s established procedures on special consideration for illness and misadventure